gammapy/gammapy/docs/userguide/howto.rst

 .. accordion-header::
     :id: collapseHowToSixteen
-    :title: Display progress bar
+    :title: Displaying a progress bar

 Gammapy provides the possibility of displaying a `tqdm` progress bar to monitor the advancement of time-consuming processes.
-The way to activate this functionality is the following:
+To activate this functionality, make sure that `tqdm` is installed and add the following code snippet to your code:

 .. testcode::